gruvw/portfolio/future_posts/2019-07-31-own-smart-watch-home-screen.md

 ### How it looks

-like that
+This is a gif of the final result of my watch face:

 ![Watch face animated gif](https://raw.githubusercontent.com/gruvw/rainbow-watch-face/master/Gruvw_en_wf_packed_animated.gif)

+It rotates between random hours and dates etc in order to show multiple configuration.
+The only problem in this gif is that the steps progress bar does not fill up and stays black.

 ## 🚀 Publication

+Before publishing this watch face to make it available to anyone worldwide, I wanted to give it a simple name.
+I chose _Gruvw Rainbow_ because it has some kind of rainbow colors and I wanted my name in it.

+I decided to publish my work on the same platform/site I was using in the beginning where I was downloading and testing watch faces done by other users: <https://amazfitwatchfaces.com/mi-band-4/view/3018>

-named it «Gruvw Rainbow», published my face where I found the one I tried in the beginning, <https://amazfitwatchfaces.com/mi-band-4/view/3018>, > 800 views and > 280 downloads, very happy about it, bit wired thinking someone could be looking to his watch with my face on it right now
+It has (at the time I am writing this) over 800 views and over 280 downloads.
+I am very happy about that and it is pretty fun to think that someone could literally be looking at his watch right now and see the time on the watch face I designed.

 ## 📄 Conclusion

-Satisfied about what I have done, not a big project, side project, still about one full time weekend xD, not wearing my mi band anymore but still happy to learned a way to customise a watch face, more design thant coding, still interesting tho
+In the end, I am very satisfied about what I have done in this project.
+Even though it is not a project that took me weeks to realise (it took me about 3 days), I am still very happy to had learned a way to customize my smart watch.
+On top of that, it is very satisfying to look at my wrist and see the design I created.